JamieB92/milestone-project-one/README.md

 # Deployment

 * Explore The Mournes was deployed using GitHub pages:
- * Within the repository go to settings.
+ * Within the repository, go to settings.
  * Scroll down to Pages.
  * Select the Main branch.
  * Click save.